The xcube viewer app is a simple, single-page web application to be used with the xcube server.

 To delete a created location use the remove-icon next to the Place drop-down menu.
 Not only point location may be selected via the viewer, you can draw polygons and circular areas by using the icons on the right-hand side of the Place drop-down menu as well.
 You can visualize time series for areas, too.

 In order to change the date for the data display use the calendar or step through the time line with the arrows on the right-hand side of the calendar.

 When a time series is displayed two time-line tools are visible, the upper one for selecting the date displayed on the map of the viewer and the lower one may be used to narrow the time frame displayed in the time series graph.
 Just above the graph of the time series on the right-hand side is an x-icon for removing the time series from the view and to left of it is an icon which sets the time series back to the whole time extent.

 To adjust the default settings select the Settings-icon on the very top right corner.
 There you have the possibility to change the server url, in order to view data which is available via a different server.
 You can choose a different language - if available - as well as set your preferences of displaying data and graph of the time series.

 To see the map settings please scroll down in the settings window.
 There you can adjust the base map, switch the displayed projection between Geographic and Mercator.
 You can also choose to turn image smoothing on and to view the dataset boundaries.

 On the very bottom of the Settings pop-up window you can see information about the viewer and server version.

-Furthermore, if you would like to change the value ranges of the displayed variable you can do it by clicking into the area of the legend where the value ticks are located or you can enter the desired values in the Minimum and/or Maximum text field.
+Back to the general view, if you would like to change the value ranges of the displayed variable you can do it by clicking into the area of the legend where the value ticks are located or you can enter the desired values in the Minimum and/or Maximum text field.

 The xcube viewer app is constantly evolving and enhancements are added, therefore please be aware that the above described features may not always be completely up-to-date.